TeBenachi/Uploading-WordPress-theme-updates-via-SVN-on-Mac/README.md

 Themes authors can now update themes using SVN.
 This tutorial provides the steps to update WordPress themes using SVN on Mac.

 ## Background
 Mac includes `.DS_Store` and `__MACOSX` when compressing files.
-They are hidden files and often triggers an error if they are not removed prior to the Zip upload.
-SVN allows Mac users remove hidden unnesseary files or folders and streamline automation.
+They are hidden files and often trigger an error if they are not removed prior to upload.
+SVN allows Mac users to remove hidden files and streamline automation.

 ## What you will need
 - MacOS